rindow/rindow.github.io/_mathematics/api/linearalgebra.md

 ```
 Get the Givens rotation.

-You need the openblas extension to use this function.

 Arguments
 - **X**: the value of axis X.
 - **Y**: the value of axis Y.